gravitational/teleport/rfd/0059-search-based-access-requests.md

 will output a `tsh request create` command which can be used to request access.

-There will also be a flag `tsh request search --create ...` which will automatically execute the search and create the access reqeust in a single step.
+There will also be a flag `tsh request search --create ...` which will automatically execute the search and create the access request in a single step.

 ### Example Flow - On-Demand SSH